DannyBoy13th/RTv1/README.md

 1.)
 Download, unzip.

 2.)
-Make then launch an executable rtv1 through your console using aruments 1 - 5.
+Make then launch the executable "rtv1" through your console using arguments 1 - 5.

 3.)
 Voila.
 You're all set.